My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 John Nash was born on June 13, 1928.
-Upon graduating from high school he attended Carnegie Institute of Technology where he first wanted to major in chemical engineering.
+Upon graduating from high school he attended the Carnegie Institute of Technology where he first wanted to major in chemical engineering.
 He later changed his major to chemistry and eventually mathematics.
-When he was 19 in 1948 when he graduated with a Bachelor of Science AND a Master of Science in mathematics.
+He was 19 in 1948 when he graduated with a Bachelor of Science AND a Master of Science in mathematics.
 After that, he attended Princeton University to pursue graduate studies in mathematics.
-He earned a Ph.D. degree in 1950 with a 28 page dissertation on non-cooperative games.
+He earned a Ph.D. degree in 1950 with a 28-page dissertation on non-cooperative games.
 He started showing signs of paranoia in April 1959.
 It was there that he was given the diagnosis of paranoid schizophrenia.
 He spent the next nine years in and out of psychiatric hospitals.
 However, he did make a full recovery from the illness.
 In 1970, he quit taking medication and was never admitted to a psychiatric hospital ever again.
 He also returned to work full time.
-He did not like that in the movie A Beautiful Mind, which was based on his life it portrayed that later on in life he was still medicated.
+He did not like that the movie A Beautiful Mind, which was based on his life, portrayed that later on in life he was still medicated.
 The people who made the movie thought that if they portrayed that he was not medicated, it would encourage people with mental health problems to not take their medication.
 John Nash and his wife died in a car crash on May 23, 2015.

 I wouldn't have had good scientific ideas if I had thought normally.
 If I felt completely pressureless I don't think I would have gone in this pattern.